 His 2009 self-titled EP release established a sound in Minneapolis that is his own.
 The 2012 release of his second EP, A Mile Long, represented a new level to Noonan’s music.
 Enlisting Dustin Burnett—a Nashville area producer—the record further highlighted Steve Noonan’s lyrical ability, and explored the emotion that a bigger, fuller rock arrangement can evoke from his well-crafted songs.
-His third record, I Could Be Anywhere, also recorded in Nashville with Dustin Burnett on the project, showcases Noonan’s evolving artistry within a harder edge.
+His third record, 2015's I Could Be Anywhere, also recorded in Nashville with Dustin Burnett producing, showcased Noonan’s evolving artistry within a harder edge.
 Steve's upcoming release, Dreamland, produced by Chris Furst in Minnesota, is due to drop in January of 2022 and promises more unique 12-string guitar based music and rich vocals from Steve Noonan.

 Bio on Apple Music is incorrect.